matty3191/cafe_app/README.md

 ## Week 5 + 6 ##
 The client now wants to persist data in a database and the option to list orders by the order status and courier.
-These requirements have yet to be introduced in the future.
+These requirements will be introduced in the future.

 ## Where the application is at now ##